Muhammad Shah: Battle of Karnal

 Rao Bal Kishan of Rewari, with his army of 5,000 infantry and 2,000 cavalry and with the forces of Delhi, attempted a desperate defence of the city but was killed in battle and has been immortalized the name "Vijay or "Veergati".
-Nadir Shah remarked to Emperor Muhammad Shah that "if your combined forces helped Rao Balkrishna of Rewari, then I might not able to enter in Delhi.
+Nader Shah remarked to Emperor Muhammad Shah that "if your combined forces helped Rao Balkrishna of Rewari, then I might not able to enter in Delhi.
 I had never seen any warrior like him brave, fierce and strong.
 Muhammed Shah commissioned a royal chhatri to pay tribute to Rao Bal Kishan.

 After entering Delhi, Nader Shah claimed invasion and occupation of the Mughal Empire was borne out of religious devotion and that if "the wretched Marathas of the Deccan" moved towards Delhi, he might "send an army of victorious Qizilbash to drive them to the abyss of Hell."